LCP LCP LCP

 Here are four tests you can use to assess your performance:

-• Do you hear your phrases said by others in meetings, presentations, and conversation?
+• Do others repeat your key phrases in meetings, presentations, or conversations?

-• What’s the energy level when you share information?
+• How is the energy level when you share information?

 If the answers to any of the above are uncertain, then you’ve got an issue.
 But those tests are not enough.